securefolderfs-community/SecureFolderFS/BUILDING.md

 dotnet build SecureFolderFS.AvaloniaUI
 ```

-To build Release version of the app, modify the command:
+To build Release version of the app, modify the command as follows:
 ```ps
 dotnet build SecureFolderFS.AvaloniaUI -c Release
 ```